THE EMPTY MIDDLE OF THE CONSCIOUSNESS REVOLUTION

 So while the destruction of the social sphere provides us with the opportunity to co-create anew – it is also a concerning situation – especially because the digital age has so emboldened those factions who seek increasingly centralized, corporate-governmental, global control.

 Many of us recognize this.
 But we haven´t named The Need For The Social Sphere.
 Nor do we have a plan for its reinvention.
 We do what we can to get a taste of community - but our endeavours lack continuity.
 We go on a self-development weekend workshop – and we call ourselves “a tribe” - and perhaps we are, by the end of the weekend, when we stand in circle, arms around each other.
-But then we all go home - back to our individualized lives.
+But then we all go home - back to our individualised lives.

 Or we experience a sense of community online – on a course, or because of a shared interest.
 But not only are such experiences rarely rooted in our everyday realities – once the course is over, or our interest changes, we just leave.